jonaspeisker/hitsteR/README.md

 1. Create a Spotify playlist or select a public one that you want to turn into a game.
 The years of the songs should be approximately uniformly distributed over several decades.
 1. Assign your [Spotify client ID and client secret][spotify-dev] to `my_client_id` and `my_client_secret` in .Renviron.
-3. Run the hitster.R to download and clean the track info with get_tracks() and create a pdf of playing cards with make_cards().
+3. Run the hitster.R to download and clean the track info and create a pdf of playing cards.
 4. Print the pdf double-sided and mirrored on the long edge.
 For best results use heavy paper or laminate the pages.
 5. Cut pages along the marks.
 6. Enjoy!